 A few branches tangled my calf and I was hanging from the tree upside down.
-Seungjun and Inseong were lying on each other in the bushes, and Youjin was getting up from the pond.
-He looked around, squeezing water from the sleeve.
+Seungjun and Inseong were lying on each other in the bushes, and Youjin was getting up from a pond.
+He looked around, squeezing water from his sleeve.
 “Is everyone alright?” he shouted.

 We all responded, but someone was missing.

 “Where’s Heejun!?”
 I gasped.

 “Missing me already?”
 I heard from above me.

 Heejun was sitting on a thick branch, waving at us.

 Heejun tried it ‘slowly’, but his foot slipped in the midway and suddenly he was falling down.
 I cursed and swung myself toward him, grabbing his hand in the last moment.
 The branches, which were holding me, creaked dangerously.

 “Did you gain some weight?”
 I said through teeth.

 “I feel like my hand is tearing off...”